juan-gimenez/Printf/README.md

 Just to clarify our _printf does not work exactly as printf in several cases however in general it works properly.

+Compilation
+>gcc -Wall -Werror -Wextra -pedantic *.c

 :hourglass: Duration of the project: 5 days

+Suggestions:
+If you have any adive/suggestion please let us know.

 :computer: Made by Diego Merentiel and Juan Giménez.

 Thank you for reading this Readme :eyes:.